Migration skills assessment - general information

 Q. What is a review and appeal application?

-A: A review or appeal can be requested if you hold a valid assessment previously undertaken by CA ANZ.
+A: A review (update) and appeal can be requested if you hold a valid skills assessment application with CA ANZ.

 A review application can be requested for the following reason:

 Q. I have worked several years as an accountant, but I do not have any formal qualifications, can you assess my skills?